rgravina/tddtris/Stories.md

 - [x] I want an S block to appear at the top centre of the screen when the game starts.
 - [x] I want blocks to fall one row every 0.6 seconds.
 - [x] I want blocks to settle when they reach the bottom.
-- [ ] I want a new block to appear at the top after a block has settled.
+- [x] I want a new block to appear at the top after a block has settled.
 - [ ] I want blocks to settle when landing on top of other blocks.
-- [ ] I want to be able to move the block left and right with the game boundaries as it falls.
+- [ ] I want to be able to move the block left and right as it falls.
 - [ ] I want rows to disappear when they fill.
 - [ ] I want to be able to rotate a block.
 - [ ] I want the game to end when blocks reach the top of the game area.